 A trap is a type of SNMP message.
 The Switch can send traps to an SNMP manager when an event occurs.
-You can restrict user privileges by specifying which por¬tions of the MIBs that a user can view.
-In this way, you restrict which MIBs a user can display and modify for better security.
-In addition, you can restrict the types of traps users can send as well.
+You can restrict user privileges by specifying which portions of the MIBs that a user can view.
+In this way, you restrict which MIBs a user can display and modify.
+In addition, you can restrict the types of traps the user can send.
 You can do this by determining where messages are sent and what types of messages can be sent per user.
-Traps indicating status changes can be issued by the Switch to the specified trap manager by sending authentication failure messages and other trap messages.

-Server IP/Hostname: Enter the Server IP or Hostname.
+· Server IP/Hostname: Enter the Server IP or Hostname.
 The Hostname can contain up to 128 alpha- numeric characters.
 SNMP Version: Select the SNMP version from the list.
 Notify Type: Select the type of notification to be sent. • Traps - Traps are sent. • Informs - Informs are sent ONLY when v2c is enabled.
-Note: The recipient of a trap message does not send a response to the Switch.
-Traps are therefore not as reliable as in- form messages, which include a request for acknowledgement of receipt.
-Inform messages can be used to ensure that critical information is received by the host.
-However, please note that in- forms consume more system resources because they must be kept in memory until a response is received.
-Informs also add to network traffic.
-You should consider these effects when deciding whether to issue notifications as traps or informs.
 Community Name: Select the Community Name from the list.
-UDP: Enter the UDP port used to send notifi- cations.

-Timeout: Configurable only if the notify type is I nforms .
+UDP: Enter the UDP port used to send notifications.
+Timeout: Configurable only if the notify type is Informs.
 Enter the amount of time the device waits before re-sending.
-The de- fault is 15 seconds.
+The default is 15 seconds.
 Retry: Configurable only if the notify type is Informs .
 Enter the amount of time the device waits before re-sending an inform request.
 The default is 3 seconds.